pingidentity/terraform-provider-pingdirectory/docs/resources/correlated_ldap_data_view.md

 - `create_dn_pattern` (String) Specifies the template to use for the DN when creating new entries.
 - `include_filter` (Set of String) The set of LDAP filters that define the LDAP entries that should be included in this Correlated LDAP Data View.
 - `include_operational_attribute` (Set of String) Specifies the set of operational LDAP attributes to be provided by this Correlated LDAP Data View.
+- `type` (String) The type of Correlated LDAP Data View resource.
+Options are ['correlated-ldap-data-view']

 ### Read-Only